-CEUS is often used instead of non-contrast ultrasound because it can show the difference between normal and diseased tissues.
-In the case of cancers, this difference is primarily due to cancers having more blood flow, so they may appear brighter than normal tissue or clear the blood faster than the surrounding normal part on CEUS.
-However, expertise is required in interpreting these images, as noncancerous conditions may also have a similar contrast pattern.
+Doctors often use CEUS instead of non-contrast ultrasound because it can show the difference between normal and diseased tissues.
+In the case of cancers, this difference is primarily due to cancers having more blood flow.
+Cancers may appear brighter than normal tissue or clear the blood faster than surrounding normal tissue on CEUS.
+However, image interpretation requires expertise, as noncancerous conditions may also have a similar contrast pattern.

 How is the procedure performed?

-For most ultrasound exams, you will be positioned lying face-up on an examination table that can be tilted or moved.
-Patients may be turned to either side or asked to lie face-down to improve the quality of the images.
+For most ultrasound exams, you will lie face-up on an exam table that can be tilted or moved.
+You may need to turn to either side or lie face-down to improve the quality of the images.

 The technologist applies a clear water-based gel to the body area under examination.
 This helps the transducer make secure contact with the body.
 It also helps eliminate air pockets between the transducer and the skin that can block the sound waves from passing into your body.
 The technologist or radiologist places the transducer on the skin in various locations, sweeping over the area of interest.
 They may also angle the sound beam from a different location to better see an area of concern.

-After the initial ultrasound scan is completed, you will receive a small injection of contrast agent, equivalent to about a few drops of liquid, through an intravenous (IV) catheter placed in the arm or hand.
+Once the initial ultrasound scan is complete, you will receive a small injection of contrast material through an intravenous (IV) catheter placed in the arm or hand.
 An injection of saline will push the contrast agent out of the IV catheter and into the body.

-You will then be asked to lie still for several minutes while the sonographer or radiologist uses the transducer to capture images of the bubbles traveling through the organ and/or blood vessel of interest.
-Occasionally, the injection will need to be repeated.
+You will lie still for several minutes while the sonographer or radiologist uses the transducer to capture images of the bubbles traveling through the organ and/or blood vessel of interest.
+Occasionally, the doctor will repeat the injection.

-After about 10 minutes, all the bubbles will have popped harmlessly and the small amount of gas they contain is removed from the body through normal breathing.
+After about 10 minutes, all the bubbles will have popped harmlessly.
+The small amount of gas they contain leaves the body through normal breathing.

 What will I experience during and after the procedure?

-Once the imaging is complete, the clear ultrasound gel will be wiped off your skin.
+Once the imaging is complete, the sonographer will wipe the clear ultrasound gel off your skin.
 The ultrasound gel does not usually stain or discolor clothing.

 When the exam is complete, the technologist may ask you to dress and wait while they review the ultrasound images.